mrknowitall95/vallin/5econtent/races.md

 ***Alignment.*** Svirfneblin believe that survival depends on avoiding entanglements with other creatures and not making enemies, so they favor neutral alignments.
 They rarely wish others ill, and they are unlikely to take risks on behalf of others.

 ***Stone Camouflage.*** You have advantage on Dexterity (Stealth) checks to hide in rocky terrain.

 ---

+## Half-Drow

+- **Ability Scores.** Charisma +2; Choose any other two unique +1
+- **Size.** Medium
+- **Speed.** 30 ft.

+***Age.*** Half-elves mature at the same rate humans do and reach adulthood around the age of 20.
+They live much longer than humans, however, often exceeding 180 years.

+***Size.*** Half-elves are about the same size as humans, ranging from 5 to 6 feet tall.
+Your size is Medium.

+***Darkvision.*** Thanks to your elf blood, you have superior vision in dark and dim conditions.
+You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
+You can't discern color in darkness, only shades of gray.

+***Fey Ancestry.*** You have advantage on saving throws against being charmed, and magic can't put you to sleep.

+***Drow Magic.*** You know the *dancing lights* cantrip.
+When you reach 3rd level, you can cast the *faerie fire* spell once per day; you must finish a long rest in order to cast the spell again using this trait.
+When you reach 5th level, you can also cast the *darkness* spell once per day; you must finish a long rest in order to cast the spell again using this trait.
+Charisma is your spellcasting ability for these spells.

+***Languages.*** You can speak, read, and write Common, Elvish, and one extra language of your choice.

+---